dunnlab/animal_tree_root/manuscript/manuscript.md

 ## Introduction

-In the past decade there has been considerable debate about the position of the root of the animal phylogeny, with Ctenophora-sister and Porifera-sister (Fig XXOverview) emerging as the two primary hypotheses.
+Over the past decade there has been considerable debate about the position of the root of the animal phylogeny, with Ctenophora-sister and Porifera-sister (Fig XXOverview) emerging as the two primary hypotheses.
 Historically, there was little debate about the root of the animal tree of life and Porifera-sister was widely accepted though rarely tested.
 In contrast to the lack of debate about the position of Porifera, there has long been uncertainty about the relationship of Ctenophora to other animals \[1\].

 The first phylogenomic study to include ctenophores \[2\] suggested a new hypothesis, now referred to as Ctenophora-sister, that ctenophores are our most distant animal relative.
 Since then many more studies have been published, some supporting Ctenophora-sister, some Porifera-sister, and some neither.
 As it has become clear that this is a very difficult phylogenetic challenge, and the problem has become better characterized, it has become an interesting test-case to phylogenetic biologists beyond those concerned with this particular biological problem.
 Work has been hindered, though, because it has been difficult to directly compare results across studies and synthesize findings to understand the broader patterns of support.
 Here we synthesize data and results from all previous phylogenomic analyses that tested Ctenophora-sister and Porifera-sister, and reanalyze these data using standardized methods, and perform new analyses to characterize differences between studies.
 We hope that this provides an integrative overview of the challenge and provides direction for future studies.
 We also hope that the work we have done here, including consolidating all the datasets in one place with consistent formats and species names, will enhance the technical value of this interesting question to methods-focused investigators that look to develop methods to address difficult phylogenetic problems.

 ![](figures/Figure_overview.png) **Fig XXOverview.** (A) The Ctenophora-sister hypothesis posits that there is a clade (designated by